 - Vaginal Ultrasound.
 Using this method, it is possible to monitor the development of ovarian follicles that are necessary for implantation and which form before the release of the egg.
 Signs of ovulation can also be detected using ultrasound.

 - Luteinizing Hormone Testing.
-LH levels increase in the days preceding ovulation or are artificially increased to induce ovulation.
+LH levels increase in the days preceding ovulation or are artificially enhanced to induce ovulation.

 - Estradiol levels.
 These levels are usually tested four to six days after the last clomiphene dose, and can also predict impending ovulation.

 - Progesterone Levels.
-Between seven and nine days past ovulation, progesterone levels need to be a minimum of ten nanograms per millimeter for the best chance of fertilization.
+Between seven and nine days past ovulation, progesterone levels need to be a minimum of ten nanograms per milliliter for the best chance of fertilization.